August 10, 2017 | Sarah Danks

 One thing to keep in mind while A/B testing: you must only test one item at a time.
 In the aforementioned example, while the design layout is different — to accommodate the form differences — the copy is the same.
 If you have separate copy, design, imagery, etc. you won’t know which of all the elements being tested are working best when you get the results from your split testing.

-“Winner” Landing Page of A/B Test: Move it to Other Marketing
+“Winner” of A/B Test: Move it to Other Marketing

 A/B testing your PPC landing pages to determine a winner can also help with other forms of marketing.
-Once you’ve discovered your highest-converting landing page via A/B test, you can then migrate that landing page over to other forms of marketing (direct marketing, email marketing, etc.).
+Once you’ve discovered your highest-converting landing page from the split test, you can then migrate that landing page over to other forms of marketing (direct marketing, email marketing, etc.).

 Will every form of traffic act the exact same way your PPC traffic does?
 Maybe not…